 - Start in the middle of the book rather than the first page.

 - Begin by swatching your paint colours onto the first page.
-Try labelling your colours or making notes.
+Try labelling your colours or making notes about what you like.

 - Add some collage to a few of the pages.
 This can be random and covered up but breaks the page.

 - Use the first page to write your intentions for the sketchbook.
-Add a date, theme or maybe the colours you will use to trigger your ideas.
+Add a date, theme or maybe a colour palette.

 - In a concertina sketchbook, draw a continuous line or mark through the whole book.
 This can be a starting point to work from or partially covered while you work.